mlabs-haskell/plutus-simple-model/README.md

 setupUsers = replicateM 3 $ newUser $ adaValue 1000
 ```

-We can create new user and send values from admin to the user with function:
+We can create new user and send values from admin to the user with the function:

 ```haskell
 newUser :: Value -> Run PubKeyHash
 ```

-Users are identified by thier pub key hashes.
+Users are identified by their pub key hashes.
 Note that admin should have the value that we want to share
 with new user.
 Otherwise we will get run-time exception.

 Users can send values to each other with function: